UTexas

 Sec.
 13-105.
 Prohibited Items or Actions

-The following restrictions are intended to protect the health and safety of all persons on campus, to maintain the free flow of pedestrian traffic in and out of University buildings, and to protect the educational mission of the University.
+The following restrictions apply to a person’s expressive activities and are intended to protect the health and safety of all persons on campus, to maintain the free flow of pedestrian traffic in and out of University buildings, and to protect the educational mission of the University.

 1. The following items are prohibited on campus:

-1. A mask, facial covering, or disguise that conceals the identity of the wearer that is calculated to obstruct the enforcement of these rules or the law, or to intimidate, hinder or interrupt a University official, UTPD officer, or other person in the lawful performance of their duty;
+1. A mask, facial covering, or disguise that conceals the identity of the wearer that is calculated to obstruct the enforcement of these rules or the law, or to intimidate others, or hinder or interrupt a University official, UTPD officer, or other person in the lawful performance of their duty;

-2. The possession, use, or display of firearms, facsimile firearms, ammunition, explosives, or other items that could be used as weapons, including but not limited to sticks, poles, clubs, swords, shields, or rigid signs that can be used as a shield, without written permission from the Dean of Students, unless authorized by federal, State or local laws;
+2. The possession, use, or display of firearms, facsimile firearms, ammunition, explosives, or other items that could be used as weapons, as determined by University staff, including but not limited to sticks, poles, clubs, swords, shields, or rigid signs that can be used as shields, without prior written permission from the Dean of Students, unless authorized by federal, state or local laws;

-3. Body-armor or make shift body-armor, helmets and other garments, such as sporting protective gear, that alone or in combination could be reasonably construed as weapons or body-armor, without written permission from the Dean of Students; and
+3. Body armor or makeshift body armor, helmets and other garments, such as sporting protective gear, that alone or in combination could be reasonably construed as weapons or body armor, without prior written permission from the Dean of Students; and

-4. Open flame, unless approved in advance by The University of Texas at Austin Fire Marshal.
+4. Open flame, unless approved in advance by The University of Texas at Austin Fire Marshal with notice of that approval provided in advance to the Dean of Students.

-2. No person or organization may engage in expressive activity within a ten-foot clearance around points of entry and the perimeter of all University buildings.
+No person or organization may engage in expressive activity within a ten-foot clearance around points of entry and the perimeter of all University buildings.
+In some instances, as determined by University staff and based on specific circumstances, a greater perimeter may be required to prevent disruption to events occurring inside buildings.

 Subchapter 13–200.
 Prohibited Expression